 One downside of Softaculous is that the interface is a little cluttered.
 Softaculous can manage hundreds of software packages, including Drupal and Magento.
 That means that there are a lot of options and that navigating Softaculous isn’t always intuitive.
+Toolkit has a more modern interface, so you might prefer Toolkit for that reason.

 As said, the WordPress Manager menu shows all existing WordPress installations on your account.
 There are two buttons at the top of the page: